Charity Drive

-"Charity Drive" is the sixth episode (Note: The episode is listed as the sixth episode of the season in the DVD box set, but originally aired as the fifth.) of the first season of the American television satirical sitcom Arrested Development.
+"Charity Drive" is the sixth (Note: The episode is listed as the sixth episode of the season in the DVD box set, but originally aired as the fifth.) episode of the first season of the American television satirical sitcom Arrested Development.
 It was written by series producer Barbie Feldman Adler, and directed by Greg Mottola.
-It originally aired on the Fox Network in the United States on November 30, 2003.
+It originally aired on the Fox Network in the United States on November 30, 2003, to an audience of 6.77 million viewers.

 The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
-In the episode, Michael attempts to track down who is using his father's car, and finds out the Bluth Company hasn't filed some of their permits.
+In the episode, Michael attempts to track down who is using his father's car, and finds out the Bluth Company has not filed some of their permits.
 Meanwhile, Lindsay tries to prove herself to be more charitable than Michael, leading the latter to accidentally kidnap a Mexican woman.
 Concurrently, Buster is torn between his mother, Lucille, and lover, Lucille Austero, when mixed in with the pressure of being forced to bid on his mother at a charity auction, and being expected to give the latter Lucille a grand romantic gesture.

-The episode contains the second appearance of Liza Minnelli as Lucille Austero, who was intended to only appear in "Charity Drive" and "Key Decisions", but was brought on for a reoccurring role following her character's popularity with both critics and audiences.
-The line about the $10 banana—which was since become a meme used towards rich people—was inspired by a joke dating back to the writer's room of The Golden Girls.
+The episode contains the second appearance of Liza Minnelli as Lucille Austero, who was intended to only appear in "Charity Drive" and "Key Decisions", but was brought on for a reoccurring role.
+The line about the $10 banana was inspired by a joke dating back to the writer's room of The Golden Girls.
 Since airing, "Charity Drive" has received positive reception from critics, with praise going towards its humor and writing; it has also been labeled as one of the series' best episodes.
 Critics and scholars have analyzed the episode's themes since its release.